Going Forward Buses CIC

 In April 2019 we started running another school's service in the mornings from Cleeve, Goring and Streatley to Cranford House School in Moulsford.
 Anyone can use the service, which also passes by Moulsford Prep School before continuing through Cholsey to Wallingford.
 Unfortunately due to lack of an available driver this service has had to be suspended for the time being.

 Our summer 2019 timetable featured three new routes - Goring to Henley via Woodcote, Checkendon, Stoke Row and Greys Court; Wallingford to Didcot via Shillingford Hill, Dorchester village, Berinsfield, Clifton Hampden and Long Wittenham; and Didcot to Wallingford via North & South Moreton and LiDL.
 These were joined in autumn 2019 by Sonning Common.
+Sadly due to health problems, some routes had to be cut back in January 2024, and in September 2025 the 134 Goring-Wallingford route was handed back to Thames Travel (who orginally started running it a few years back!).

 Thanks to GoRide for four and a half years during which they established a sound foundation for the continuation of the route - managing to reduce the subsidy from Oxfordshire County Council from around £80,000 per year under previous operator Heyfordian to zero!
 Your new operator - and brand new not-for-profit Community Interest Company Going Forward Buses is based in Goring and is already working hard to expand services in the area for the benefit of the local community.
 There are no shareholders to worry about or dividends to pay - our only concern is to give you the best service possible with the resources we have.
+Since the Covid-19 pandemic Going Forward Buses has been receiving some very much appreciated support from Oxfordshire County Council. which enables us to continue providing our services despite lower passenger numbers.

 Please check the Service Changes page for any updates due to road closures